hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 513

-If you decide to replace one wife with another, and you have given her abundance of wealth, do not take any of it back.
+If you decide to replace one wife with another, and you have given her an abundance of wealth, do not take any of it back.
 Would you take it wrongfully and sinfully?

 # 514